toppers/hakoniwa-px4sim/README.md

 4. **Compatibility with MATLAB/Simulink:** The physics model can be integrated with models created in MATLAB/Simulink.
 For more details, see [here](#integration-with-matlab).

 5. **Sensor Model Organization:** Sensor models are organized within the architecture based on clear specifications.
 This allows users to exchange sensor models according to the specifications.
-For more details, please refer [here](https://github.com/toppers/hakoniwa-px4sim/tree/main/docs/phys_specs).
+For each sensor specification, please refer [here](https://github.com/toppers/hakoniwa-px4sim/tree/main/docs/phys_specs).
+For instructions on how to create sensors for each vendor, please refer to [here](https://github.com/toppers/hakoniwa-px4sim/blob/main/drone_sensors/README.md).

 6. **Headless Support:** Simulation can be run without Unity.
 This enables simulation execution in environments that do not require a graphical interface.
 For more details, see [here](#headless-simulation).